hoangduytran/blender-manual/manual/editors/preferences/extensions.rst

 .. seealso::

-   To learn about extensions and how to create them refer to the :ref:`Extensions <extensions-index>` page.
+   To learn about extensions and how to create them, refer to the :ref:`Extensions <extensions-index>` page.

 Install
 =======